waltont8/AdventOfCode2020/README.md

 ## Day 3: Toboggan Trajectory
 Most solutions seem to have used modulus for the infinite ski slope but I'd used cycle, this being haskell.
 Fairly straightforward.
 I built the part 1 solution to accept parameters for the step in anticipation of part 2 so there is only one solution here.

+## Day 4:Passport Processing
+I took a bit longer on part 1, putting the data into a list of tuples, as I figured I would need some sort of database to query in part 2.
+I found this one a bit annoying, it's right on the border of "can hack it together with list operations" and "needs a parser or the regexp library".
+If we have to come back to this I'll probably rewrite as a parser into record structures.